anitracks/2021Philly/README.md

-# 2021PewFirstPass
+# 2021Philly
-This is a first pass on using Python to process CLSM data.
+This is a collection of code for analyzing the Philly data.

-The first version will try to read data into sqlite.